MonikaDhanasekaran/Hackathon1/README.md

+POKEMON

-This project is to show list of pokemons by the given ID
+This project is done by using the tech stacks Javascript, HTML and CSS.